zac-k/phase-ret-dl/README.md

 ## [generate_csv.py](https://github.com/zac-k/phase-ret-dl/blob/master/generate_csv.py)

-Generates csv file for plotting from multiple error files.
-Copy the errors.txt files, from different runs of the neural network, into the root directory of the repository.
+Generates csv file for plotting from multiple error files or multiple details files.
+For the former, copy the errors.txt files, from different runs of the neural network, into the root directory of the repository.
 Rename them to something appropriate and populate the `filenames` list with the names of the files.
 The output files will be the errors for the ANN and the TIE, with each column containing data from a different file, and each row being for a different test particle.
 Column order will match the order of names in the `filenames` list.
 Headings can easily be added in Excel or using Python.
+To run this, use the `multiple()` function.
+For using multiple details files, just make sure the details directory is correct and run the `single()` function.
+As the details files are all created from a single run of the ANN, this function can be run from within `main.py` to generate a csv on completion of testing.

 # Acknowledgements